Uberi/Minetest-WorldEdit/README.md

-WorldEdit v1.0 for MineTest 0.4.8+
+WorldEdit v1.0 for Minetest 0.4.8+
 ==================================
 The ultimate in-game world editing tool for [Minetest](http://minetest.net/)!
 Tons of functionality to help with building, fixing, and more.